This is an archived page and for reference purposes only

 DR659 - Acting Shakespeare

-The module will run in two parts with weeks one to four focusing on the demands of the verse monologue and its performing challenges, culminating in a solo performance assessment.
-The remaining weeks (6 11), will explore performance text analysis when working with group scenes and how this analysis can direct the performer.
-The course will close in week 12 with assessed practical scene performances taken from classical texts accompanied by a written scene analysis for later submission.Read more
+The module will run in two parts, the first part focusing on the demands of the verse monologue and its performing challenges, culminating in a solo performance assessment.
+The second part will explore performance text analysis when working with group scenes and how this analysis can direct the performer.
+The course will close with assessed practical scene performances taken from classical texts accompanied by a written scene analysis for later submission.View full module details

 Teaching and assessment